Backbase/local-backend-setup/development/docker-compose/readme.md

    > **NOTE**: The Postman health check and Newman runs on `docker compose up`.
 For more information, see [Health check](#health-check).

 4. Bootstrap the environment:
+   1. **Only Windows Users** - Open `Git Bash` from your machine.
+Shell scripts don't work on the windows regular command prompt.
-   1. Run the following script:
+   2. Run the following script:
     ```shell
    images/bootstrap/bootstrap-job-setup.sh
    ```